tttallis/ajellito/_posts/2009-10-16-GettingStarted.markdown

 > This downloads the virtualenv.py script in our home directory.

--   Create a python virtual environment for Agilito:
+-   Create a python virtual environment for Ajellito:

-        $ python2.5 virtualenv.py agilito-env
+        $ python2.5 virtualenv.py ajellito-env

 Install Django.
 If you already have Django installed, just jump into the next step, otherwise you'll need to install Django.
-Take into account that Agilito needs Django version 1.0 to run.
+Take into account that Ajellito needs Django version 1.0 to run.
 There are several ways to install Django.
 You can follow the Quick Install Guide from the Django site.
 I choose to easy install it in the python virtual environment created in the previous step, so I
 did:
-        $ cd agilito-env
+        $ cd ajellito-env
         $ ./bin/easy_install Django

-Clone the Agilito repo and run the installer script:
+Clone the Ajellito repo and run the installer script:
         $ git clone git://github.com/friflaj/django-air.git
         $ cd django-air
-        $ ./agilito/install.py
+        $ ./ajellito/install.py

 **IMPORTANT: You don't specifically have to name the project 'django-air'; it can be anything, as long as it's not *agilito*.**

 Synchronize the data base and start the Django development server.
-From the agilitoproject directory run:
+From the ajellito directory run:
         $ ../bin/python manage.py syncdb
         $ ../bin/python manage.py runserver

 ## RSS Feeds

-Agilito offers RSS feeds for your product backlog and iteration.
+Ajellito offers RSS feeds for your product backlog and iteration.
 The domain name for the links in the feed will be determined by the SITE\_ID in your settings.py, so make sure that the site that points to has its domain name set correctly in the backend